 Pork shanks braised with aromatics and dark beer – expect fork tender meat, nicely browned exterior and a luscious sauce for a trully spectacular dish.

 This post is in partnership with D’Artagnan, purveyors of quality, conscientiously raised meats.
 All opinions expressed as to the cut of pork used and other related information are our own.
-Thank you for supporting the brands that support Craft Beering.
-Links are affiliate.

 - Go straight to the Recipe Card or